Parks & Facilities

 Chelsea Intermediate School

 Chelsea Intermediate is the home of 3rd, 4th and 5th grade students in School District 157-C. The single building actually first housed two schools: the original Frankfort Junior High built in 1974 and the former Hickory Creek School which were joined by an indoor walkway and addition in 1995.
 The school then became known as Hickory Creek Middle School until 2006.
 Chelsea Intermediate and its two gyms are used for a majority of the park district’s athletic programs including: youth basketball and indoor youth soccer.
+Chelsea Intermediate School is located at 22265 S. 80th Avenue.
 Click here for directions

 Hickory Creek Middle School

 Hickory Creek Middle School was completed in 2006 and welcomed its first group of 6th, 7th and 8th grade students in August of that year.
 This state of the art middle school is built to handle up to 1300 students and will serve as an additional programming site for the Park District as needed.
+Hickory Creek Middle School is located at 22150 116th Avenue.
 Click here for directions

 Lincoln-Way East High School